 To enlist external expertise to aid in their consideration of issues which are deemed material under the Risk Register

 Receipt of issues from any Party recognised as having a role under the UNC and consider, with the help of the PAFA, whether they are material enough for inclusion in the Risk Register and determine whether further information needs to be obtained to be able to determine materiality.
-And where determined as not material provide a response to the proposer setting out the reasons for the Committee’s determination
+And where determined as not material provide a response to the proposer setting out the reasons for the PAC’s determination

-Review and determination within their first year whether there is a need for improvement plans and preventative measures and set out a proposed approach and justification for such a right, before consulting on it with UNC Parties.
+Review and determine within the first year whether there is a need for improvement plans and preventative measures and set out a proposed approach and justification for such a right, before consulting on it with UNC Parties.
 Should the Committee seek such a right it shall consult formally on the proposed approach with all UNC parties and consider raising a UNC modification if there is support for improvement plans/preventative measures

 With support, as required, from the PAFA, the determination of industry performance targets, for any forthcoming period